chadlung/jsonfeedserver/readme.md

 }
 ```

-There is a **selfHref** that links you back to an individual entry as well as the date(**updated**) the entry was inserted.
+There is a **selfHref** that links you back to an individual entry as well as the date(**entryDate**) the entry was inserted.
 The original JSON POSTed to the server is stored on **body**.
 Finally, a unique id identifying the entry is generated and returned as well.

 Once the feed gets large enough you can page through it using the **skip** and **limit** parameters on the querystring: